ramialnajdi/predicting-estimated-time-for-food-delivery/README.md

 The project follows these key steps:

 1. **Data Collection**: Acquired the dataset from Kaggle containing food delivery details.
-2. **Data Preprocessing**: Cleaned and prepared the data by handling missing values, converting data types, and normalizing data where necessary.
+2. **Data Preprocessing**: Cleaned and prepared the data by handling missing values and converting data types.
 3. **Feature Engineering**:
     - Created new features such as delivery distance, traffic severity, and time of day.
 4. **Modeling**: